DOS Days

 Norton Commander

 The Norton Commander was a file manager, editor, viewer and terminal emulator, first launched in 1986.
-It was designed to make more difficult or impossible tasks in the DOS command line possible and easy to do.
+It was designed to make those difficult or impossible tasks in the DOS command line possible and easy to do.
 With two 'panels' you could view two directories side-by-side and perform operations between them.

 Version 4.0 arrived in July 1993, adding these new features: